Find and fix writing mistakes instantly

 Grammar makes the rules; usage brings the style.
 Grammar builds the house, usage decorates.
 Like home decor, usage follows trends, and style guides exist to keep you informed of standards and updates.
 Head over here if you’re working with MLA format.

 You can’t decorate a house until you build it, so grammar is the place to start.
+Being able to define noun use and know when to use them is a skill.
 A noun can serve many different grammatical functions, a few of which are:

 - The aging man frequently wears ill-fitting trousers.